January 2017, Santa Barbara, CA $8,500 in prizes to be awarded

 The Carolyn Bailey and Dominick Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
 Preliminary auditions are heard by recording.
 Twelve finalists and two alternates are selected in the Artist Division and six to eight finalists and two alternates are selected in the Scholarship Division to compete in a live final audition.
-The final auditions will be heard at the NOA Annual Convention in Greensboro, NC, on Saturday, January 9, 2016.2016 Eligibility and Fees
+The final auditions will be heard at the NOA Annual Convention in Indianapolis, IN, on Saturday, January 9, 2016.

 - The Scholarship Division is open to singers aged 18-24, as of January 9, 2016 who are currently enrolled in, or have completed since May 1, 2015, undergraduate or graduate programs, or their equivalent.
 Entry fee for the Scholarship Division is $30 (thirty dollars).